smcgdub/the_33rpm_player/README.md

 Cloning a repository using the command line

 1. On github navigate to the project repository.
 The link can be found here: https://github.com/smcgdub/the_33rpm_player
-2. Click on the tab that says < >code
+2. Click on the button that says < >code
 3. From the menu select HTTPS
 4. Click on the clipboard icon on the right hand side of the URL
 5. Open the terminal in your IDE
 6. Change the current working directory to the location where you want the cloned directory.
-7. In terminal type git clone and then paste the URL you copied earlier: https://github.com/smcgdub/the_33rpm_player.git
+7. In terminal type `git clone` and then paste the URL you copied earlier: https://github.com/smcgdub/the_33rpm_player.git
 8. Press Enter to create your local clone

 <hr>